How to Build Trust and Relationships with Contractors

 Outside IR35 - a contractor is not classed as an employee and does not have the burden of income tax and National Insurance deductions.

-During the ‘light-touch period’ there was little to no information on what consequences the companies were to face in the event of non-compliance.
-Many speculated it would be worse than the penalties applied to the contractors:
+During the ‘light-touch period,’ there was little to no information on the consequences companies would face for non-compliance.
+Many speculated that these penalties would be worse than those imposed on the contractors:

 A penalty of 30% of unpaid tax if HMRC deems the non-compliance was not intentional;